-Christopher Scott D'Angelo is Chairman of MMW&R’s Business Disputes & Products Liability Practice and Chairman of its International Practice.
-His practice emphasizes litigation and counseling in the fields of business and business torts, intellectual property, class actions, products liability and mass torts, construction, and insurance, including in his role as national counsel for several major U.S. clients and his representation of foreign concerns in the United States and United States concerns abroad, as well as litigation and other matters in the probate courts.
+Christopher Scott D'Angelo is Chair, Business Disputes & Products Liability and Chair, International at MMW&R. His practice emphasizes litigation and counseling in the fields of business and business torts, class actions, products liability and mass torts, construction, intellectual property, insurance and risk management and compliance, including in his role as national counsel for several major U.S. clients and his representation of foreign concerns in the United States and United States concerns abroad, as well as matters relating to estates, trusts and the probate courts.

 Mr. D'Angelo serves as national counsel for several multinational and domestic companies regarding business and products liability litigation and regional counsel for a multinational insurance company for products liability and other litigation.
 His representative clients range from Fortune 50 companies to nascent or well-established privately held companies, based in the United States and abroad.
 The industries in which Mr. D’Angelo has experience range from medical devices and pharmaceuticals, to chemicals, manufacturing and industrial equipment, materials handling systems, automotive and other vehicles, railroad equipment, computers, construction (builders, architects and manufacturers of tools, machinery, building systems, and building materials), shipbuilding, transportation, robotics and other electronics, amusements and sporting goods, children’s products, food and food supplements, and consumer and household products.